nodeschool/organizers/README.md

 #### Make a logo

 You can [use this .AI/.SVG template](https://github.com/nodeschool/nodeschool.github.io/tree/master/images/make-a-sticker) to design your own custom nodeschool sticker/logo.
+There is also a [design helper](http://www.finnpauls.de/nodeschool-stickerify/) for the browser based on the design for sketching a simple sticker.

 ### Benefits of this approach